 - E. Monitoring results, including noncompliance, shall be reported at intervals and in a manner specified in this MRP. - F. Unless otherwise specified by this MRP, all monitoring shall be conducted according to test procedures established at 40 C.F.R.
 136, Guidelines Establishing Test Procedures for Analysis of Pollutants.
 All analyses shall be conducted using the lowest practical quantitation limit achievable using the specified methodology.
-Where effluent limitations are set below the lowest achievable quantitation limits, pollutants not detected at the lowest practical quantitation limits specified in Compliance with effluent limitations.
-Analysis for toxic pollutants specified in Table 1 of the California Ocean Plan shall be conducted in this MRP. - G. The Discharger shall ensure that the results of the Discharge Monitoring Report-Quality Assurance (DMR-QA) Study or the most recent Water Pollution Performance Evaluation Study are submitted annually to the State Water Board at the following address:
+Where effluent limitations are set below the lowest achievable quantitation limits, pollutants not detected at the lowest practical quantitation limits will be considered in compliance with effluent limitations.
+Analysis for toxic pollutants specified in Table 1 of the California Ocean Plan shall be conducted in accordance with procedures described in the California Ocean Plan and restated in this MRP. - G. The Discharger shall ensure that the results of the Discharge Monitoring Report-Quality Assurance (DMR-QA) Study or the most recent Water Pollution Performance Evaluation Study are submitted annually to the State Water Board at the following address: